odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 $app->setBasePath('/slim4-tutorial');
 ```

-But the problem is, that the basePath can be different for each host (dev, testing, staging, prod etc...).
+The problem is, that the basePath can be different for each host (dev, testing, staging, prod etc...).

-The [BasePathMiddleware](https://github.com/selective-php/basepath) detects and sets
+Luckily, the [BasePathMiddleware](https://github.com/selective-php/basepath) is able to detect
-the base path into the Slim app instance.
+and configure the Slim App basePath.

 To install the package, run: